Ortelius

 ♦ Onboard Facilities

-• 24 hour beverage station (Tea, Coffee and water are available at no cost)
+• 24-hour beverage station (tea, coffee, and water available at no extra cost)

-• Large open deck spaces, giving excellent opportunities to enjoy the scenery and wildlife
+• Large open deck spaces, offering excellent opportunities to enjoy scenery and wildlife

 • Bar